wzf2000/RecLLMSim/README.md

-# Task-based Recommendation Conversation Generation with LLMs
+# RecLLMSim: A Task-based Recommendation Conversation Dataset

 A dataset for task-based recommendation conversation.